-The members of the Committee must observe strict confidentiality of information in all aspects of the selection of candidates and must not disclose any details about candidates or discuss aspects of the selection process with any person inside or outside HIPC who is not a member of the Selection Committee, except relevant employees within the Human Resources Department.
+SC must observe strict confidentiality of information in all aspects of the recruitment and must not disclose any details about candidates or discuss aspects of the selection process with any person inside or outside HIPC who is not a member of the Selection Committee, except relevant employees within the Human Resources Department.

-The members of the Committee may contact an independent expert who has provided an opinion in favour of the candidate or obtain information about candidates from current or former employers or work colleagues but only with the consent of the Committee chairperson.
+The members of the Committee may contact an independent expert who has provided an opinion in favour of the candidate or obtain information about candidates from current or former employers or work colleagues, but only with the consent of the Committee chairperson.